jkingportfolio/CI_PP1_TheCocktailBar/README.md

 <img src="docs/testing-user-stories/testing-user-stories-nav-bar.png">
 </details>

-16. As a site owner i would like the user to intially be presented with a striking image to generate excitement about the site and the bar itself
+16. As a site owner I would like the user to initially be presented with a striking image to generate excitement about the site and the bar itself

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |